getreu/tp-note/docs/source/tpnote--manpage.md

     A little game designed for primary kids to revise vocabulary in classroom.

-To convert the text file into a Tp-Note file type:
+To convert the plain Markdown file into a Tp-Note file, the '`--add-header`' flag is required (it defaults to '`false`' via '`arg_default.add_header`'):

 ```sh
 tpnote --add-header --batch "Ascii-Hangman--A game for children.md"
 ```

-NB: the '`--add-header`' flag might not be necessary, as it is enabled by default through the configuration file variable '`arg_default.add_header = true`'.
+Without '`--add-header`', Tp-Note opens the file directly for editing and viewing without prepending a header.

 As a result of the above command, Tp-Note converts the filename into: